willhaslett/covid-19-growth/README.md

 - A sensible starting point and some useful functions for covid19 reporting/analysis/modeling
 - CSV and JSON Data structures for use outside of Pandas, e.g., app development

- using the JH COVID-19 data.
-The latest JH CSV files are pulled from GitHub at runtime.

  ```
 >>> print(df_us_region_and_state['cases'])